FidMe/active_mappers/README.md

 If you have ever done Rails API development, you must have considered using a layer to abstract and centralize your JSON objects construction.

-There are multiple solutions out on the market, here a quick overview of each :
+There are multiple solutions out on the market, here is a quick overview of each :

 | Solution                 | Pros                                                                               | Cons                                                  |
 | ------------------------ | ---------------------------------------------------------------------------------- | ----------------------------------------------------- |